ninjaxelite/blockchain-developer-bootcamp-final-project/README.md

   - Run Ganache on port 7545 and import at least two wallets to MetaMask:<br/>
     `ganache-cli -p 7545 -i 5777`<br/>
-    Note: You can find the network id '5777' in the DecentralizedPools.json under `networks.5777`.
+    Note: You can choose any network id you want.
+It is located in the DecentralizedPools.json under `networks.5777`.

   - Build and deploy locally and move the compiled *json* file to frontend-ng:<br/>
     `npm run deploy`